 As we can find a polychromatic $k$-coloring of the points of $X$ and $\bar X$ independently with respect to the sets of $\FF$ and $\bar \FF$, respectively, of size at least $2k-1$ using Theorem~\ref{thm:primalpshp}, the following is true.

-\begin{cor} Given a finite set of points $S$ on the sphere and a pseudohalfsphere arrangement $\HH$, we can color $S$ with $k$ colors such that any pseudohalfsphere in $\HH$ that contains at least $4k-3$ points of $S$ contains all $k$ colors.
-Equivalently, the vertices $S$ of a pseudohalfsphere-hypergraph can be colored with $k$ colors such that any hyperedge containing at least $4k-3$ points contains all $k$ colors. \end{cor}
+\begin{cor} Given a finite set of points $S$ on the sphere and a pseudohemisphere arrangement $\HH$, we can color $S$ with $k$ colors such that any pseudohemisphere in $\HH$ that contains at least $4k-3$ points of $S$ contains all $k$ colors.
+Equivalently, the vertices $S$ of a pseudohemisphere-hypergraph can be colored with $k$ colors such that any hyperedge containing at least $4k-3$ points contains all $k$ colors. \end{cor}

 To finish, we first prove the following theorem, which, using Theorem~\ref{algo:sy}, will imply Theorem~\ref{thm:dualpshp}, and also provides another proof for Corollary~\ref{cor:sphere}.